 The initial treatment for a stress fracture is to elevate the extremity and rest while the bone heals itself.
 Ice the affected area for 24 to 48 hours and reduce your activity.
 For pain, you may use NSAIDs (nonsteroidal anti-inflammatory drugs) like ibuprofen, naproxen, or aspirin.
-In rare cases, however, they may delay healing long term.
 Depending on which bone is involved, your doctor may recommend a splint or cast to immobilize the affected area.

 For the next six to eight weeks -- or until you're free of pain -- avoid the activity that caused the stress fracture.
 If you exercise again too soon, you could delay the healing process.
 You could even cause damage that may never heal properly.

 When you are ready to return to the activity, do it slowly.
 If you rush back in, you could re-injure yourself.

 Very severe stress fractures that won't heal on their own may require surgery.
 Full recovery may take months or years.